iamNilotpal/openpulse/RBAC.md

 Status pages provide real-time or historical updates on the health and availability of services.
 These are often publicly accessible and used to inform users of any ongoing issues.

-- **Example**: An **Admin** can configure a status page to display the current state of the organization’s services and past incidents.
+- **Example**: An **Team Admin** can configure a status page to display the current state of the organization’s services and past incidents.

 ### 12. **Escalation Policies**